fauu/mpv-sub-pause-advanced/README.md

 * Skip pausing for special subtitles, such as karaoke subtitles or sign subtitles.

-* Hide subtitle when playing or when paused for another subtitle track.
+* Hide a subtitle while playing or when paused for another subtitle track.

 ## Table of contents